imadmoussa1/coin/README.md

 #### Mining

 The process of putting the unconfirmed transactions in a block and computing Proof of Work is known as the mining of blocks.
-Once the nonce (proof) satisfying our constraints is figured out, we can say that a block has been mined, and the block is put into the blockchain.
+Once the nonce (proof) satisfying our constraints, we can say that a block has been mined, and the block is put into the blockchain.

+After that We need to announce to the network that it has mined a block so that everyone can update their blockchain.

 > And the person how mined a block will receive 1 coin, and this transaction will be added to the block.

+#### Establish consensus and decentralization
+Even though we're linking block with hashes, we still can't trust a single entity.
+We need multiple nodes to maintain our blockchain.

+There's a problem with multiple nodes, the copy of chains can be different.
+In that case, we need to agree upon some version of the chain to maintain the integrity of the entire system.
+We need to achieve consensus.

+A simple consensus algorithm could be to agree upon the longest valid chain when the chains of different nodes diverge.

 ## About the Restful API
-This application is accessible through a Restful API interface , using Postman .
+This application is accessible through a Restful API interface.

 #### Initial the 10000 coins
 We can initial the coins by using this route :